aragon/aragon-example-application/README.md

 ```
 info: Generating artifacts
 info: Publishing to IPFS
-info: Published module to IPFS: IPFS_HASH
+info: Published application to IPFS: IPFS_HASH
-info: This is the first time you are publishing this module
+info: This is the first time you are publishing this application
 info: Sign and broadcast this transaction to create counter-example.aragonpm.test@1.0.0
 To: APM_REPO_REGISTRY_ADDRESS
 Data: DATA